Mallonbacka/custom-component-digitransit/README.md

-This is a custom component for Home Assistant, which adds a single stop (bus or tram stop, train or metro platform) from Helsinki Region Transport (Helsingin seudun liikenne, HSL) as a Home Assistant sensor.
+This is a custom component for Home Assistant, which adds a single stop (bus or tram stop, train or metro platform) from Helsinki Region Transport (Helsingin seudun liikenne, HSL, Helsingforsregionens trafik, HRT) as a Home Assistant sensor.

 You can add a stop using either:

 - The stop number, which you can find on a sign at the stop or from the journey planner (reittiopas).
 For example, for trams from Länsiterminaali T1 going towards central Helsinki, you'd use H0236.
 For platform 1 at Tapiola bus station, you'd use E2187.
+At present this doesn't work for non-HSL regions.
 - The GTFS identifier of the stop.
 This is useful if two stops share a single stop number.
 You can find this URL encoded inside the address of the journey planner page for the stop.
 For example, Alberganesplanadi